 Normally cobb salads have blue cheese, bacon and a heavy dressing.
-Our rendition brings in black olives, which replace the salt and the richness of the cheese and bacon.
-Alternatively in addition to the black olives or to go back more towards the original, you can do a light sprinkling of blue cheese or use a hard goat cheese, which is a little easier on the stomach.
-If you have to do bacon, you can sub a vegan bacon, or roast shitake mushrooms until they are crispy and will mimic the texture, crunch and saltiness of a traditional bacon.
-The beauty of our cobb is as long as you plate it on a large serving platter that can show off all the ingredients, it’s your canvas to paint.
+Our lobster cobb salad recipe brings in black olives, which replace the salt and the richness of the cheese and bacon.
+Alternatively in addition to black olives, you can do a light sprinkling of blue cheese.
+You can also use a hard goat cheese, which is a little easier on the stomach.

 Serves 4-6